What Is a Data Catalog? Definition, Benefits, and Business Use Cases

 But the modern data catalog does so much more.
 Used correctly, a data catalog can improve data quality, reduce support costs, reduce compliance costs, and foster the creation of new, revenue-driving data products.

-The key ways in which a data catalog drives business value are:
+Here are four key ways a data catalog drives business value:

-Let’s look at these in detail, along with the use cases and data catalog capabilities that accompany them.
+Let’s explore these in depth, along with the relevant use cases and data catalog capabilities that support them.

 If you’re looking to buy a t-shirt online, you expect the most relevant results on top.
 You also know that something relevant for you may not be relevant for someone else — both your needs and experiences will be different.